thoughtspot/thoughtspot.github.io/_includes/content/share-data.md

 {: id="share-datatab"}
 ## Share from the Data tab
-To share a table, worksheet, or View from the **Data** tab, follow these steps.
+To share a table, Worksheet, or View from the **Data** tab, follow these steps.
+You can also share multiple objects at a time from the **Data** tab.

 1. Click **Data** on the top navigation bar.